macOS Utility

 2

-A compact panel drops down showing every open Ghostty window with its title, working directory, and tab count.
-Type to filter instantly.
+A translucent panel shows every open Ghostty window with its title, working directory, tab count, and git repository name.

 3